 US Steel and AK Steel are two big steel makers in the USA.
-They want the US government to put anti-dumping duties on china for "selling steel below cost to get market share" etc. Micron Technology does the same stuff for Samsung and Hynix memory chips.
+They want the US government to impose anti-dumping duties on China for "selling steel below cost to get market share" Micron Technology, a producer of memory chips in the US, wants anti-dumping duties to be imposed on Samsung and Hynix memory chips.

-The US Government should completely ignore the pleas of these companies which want to restrict importation by anti-dumping duties.
+The US Government should completely ignore the pleas of these companies which want to restrict imports by anti-dumping duties.

-If someone sells something below cost-what's the consumer's problem???
-It is great for the consumer!
-There is abundance of that commodity in the home market (Steel, memory chips) and that in turn is great for the US consumer.
+If someone sells something below cost-what's the US consumer's problem???
+It is great for the US consumer!
+There is an abundance of that commodity in the home market (steel, memory chips) and that in turn is great for the US consumer.
 If US Steel and Micron go bankrupt in the process, that is their problem.
-The Government, instead of discouraging the monopolization of the home market by local producers, actually encourages it by putting anti-dumping duties!
+The US government, instead of discouraging the monopolization of the home market by local producers, actually encourages it by putting anti-dumping duties!
 Talk about these companies really convincing Uncle Sam to kill the consumer's interest for their benefit.

-The goal of public policy should be to reduce costs of everything, to make everything more abundant, for the country's consumers.
+The goal of public policy should be to reduce costs of everything, to make everything more abundant for the country's consumers.
 That's the basic philosophy which they should follow.
-If that means some domestic producers are wiped out by the a skilled importer, so be it; that is not the Government's problem.
+If that means some domestic producers are wiped out by the a foreign producer or a skilled importer, so be it; that is not the government's problem.
 All they should care about is the consumer.
-They should not encourage national rhetoric clould their good judgement-which should always be to favor lowering of costs of everything, or increasing their abundance, which is really the same thing.
+They should not encourage national rhetoric cloud their good judgement-which should always be to favor lowering of costs of everything, or increasing their abundance, which is really the same thing.

-The other day I heard about India putting anti-dumping duties on ceramic tiles for China.
-The local producers told about how the importation was killing the domestic industry-and the poor government fell for this self-serving logic of these producers.
+The other day I heard about India clamping anti-dumping duties on ceramic tiles for China.
+The local producers whined about how the importation was killing the domestic industry-and the poor Indian government fell for this self-serving logic of these producers.
 The result is that people in India are stuck with bad quality home made ceramic tiles, instead of better quality cheaper tiles from China.

 If the foreign goods are good, the consumer will prefer those.
 That means the domestic producers will have to work harder to improve the quality of their product, which is a good thing for the consumer, and what's good for the consumer, is good for the country.

-If the foreign goods are inferior, there is no need to fear-the public will realize this and will keep buying home made goods (this happens too, the only loser is the importer and the foreign firm).
+If the foreign goods are inferior, there is no need to fear-the public will realize this and will keep buying home made goods.

 If anything, importation should be slightly encouraged, at the expense of the domestic producer.
 This will force the domestic producers to be become better.
 Otherwise they are assured a monopoly over the home market (which they so enjoy) and they will keep producing bad quality goods and screwing over the consumers of the country with the high prices.

-There is some talk of risk of domestic jobs being lost when you buy foreign products or outsource.
-True, that the producers who produce shoddy goods will lose their capitals.
+The domestic producers who produce shoddy goods will lose their capitals.
 But that's fine, because the best products, wherever they are made, should be rightfully supplied to the home consumer.
 If that means a loss of jobs of certain producers at home, so be it.
 The goal of the political economy is to increase the amount of consumable goods for consumers, not to provide jobs.
 Communist North Korea has everyone employed, but the overall production of the society is quite low (adjusted per capita).
 Part of the reason is a protectionist government.
 In practice, the domestic producers don't fire people; they just compete to make products better.
-This is exactly what they want to avoid by restriction on imports or outsourcing of jobs to a foreign country.
+This is exactly what they want to avoid by restriction on imports from a foreign country.

 Politicians love to create jobs in their home market by restraining imports.
-Consider an extreme case: what if a country just gives away a product to you, just as charity?
+Consider an extreme case: what if a country just gives away a product to you, just as a gift?
 Let's say China decides to give away steel to the US, not charging anything at all, is that good for the country?
-Well it will lead to steel companies' bankruptcies, which is not good for the US steel producers or their workers, but is can't be bad overall-it is a free gift!
+Well it will lead to steel companies' bankruptcies, which is not good for the US steel producers or their workers, but it can't be bad overall for the country-it is a free gift, and no one became worse of accepting free gifts!
 But the job-keepers will argue that even free gifts are bad-because they will result in job losses in the US steel sector.
-Their position is contradictory to common sense-no one became worse of accepting free gifts!
 The point is-the domestic products must freely compete with imports, and the consumers or whoever is the buyer of these products are alone the best judge of what's good for them.
 Tariffs on imports hurt this natural flow of goods-they are like an artificial dam which hinders the natural flow of goods into the country, based on what the country's consumers need.
 If consumers want to buy domestic products at higher prices for patriotic reasons, they certainly will have that option, but let's not get carried away by the desire of the few who buy only local to the majority who don't care where products are made as long as they are cheaper (for the same quality).
-I personally couldn't care less if something I buy was made in China, Angola or Sweden-if the product is the same quality as a domestic product, I will certainly buy the imported product.
+I personally couldn't care less if something I buy was made in Brazil, Angola or Sweden-if the product is the same quality as a domestic product, I will certainly buy the imported product.

 Argentina and Ecuador have huge restrictions on imports, with heavy duties.
 You see the shoddiest domestic products in these countries-there is no competition from foreign products.
 Chile on the other hand is a very free country for importation; and we see excellent quality products from all over the world in Chile.
 In Temuco, a small city in South Chile, we eat butter from Ireland and France, rice cookies imported from Thailand and drink beer imported from Russia.
 Argentines come to Chile to buy all sorts of goods-which because of high importation duties are scarce in Argentina (or high priced, which is the same thing).
 Any country which has free importation is helping it's domestic consumers immensely.